Azure/ai-hub/docs/fsiAOAI.md

 * Use customer-managed keys to encrypt the data, and store the keys in a Key Vault.
 This will ensure that the data is encrypted at rest, and the keys are stored in a secure location, and can be rotated as needed.
 * Use centralized RBAC (Azure AD) for the Key Vault to ensure that the access to the Key Vault is centrally managed and controlled.
 * Empower the application to use dedicated, application-centric Log Analytics Workspace(s) for the Azure Open AI instance(s) and requisite components such as Key Vault, Storage Accounts, NSGs etc., to ensure that the logs are stored in a secure location, and can be accessed by the application team as needed, and where they can build out their own observability using dashboards, workbooks, and alerts.
 * Use Azure Policy to ensure that the Azure Open AI instance(s) are deployed with the right configuration, and that the configuration is maintained over time.
 For example, it is recommended to deploy Azure Open AI using a private endpoint, and not expose the service over the public internet.
-This is enforced by the Azure Policy "Cognitive Services accounts should disable public network access" documented in this section [Azure Open AI - Private Endpoint](/docs/fsiPolicies.md#azure-open-ai---private-endpoint).

 ## Deployment instructions